pebblecode/pebble-handbook/great-work/trello-guidance-for-projects.md

 If you don't have a specific project, but still want to track some work, you should think about what the scope of the board (or project) should be.
-For example, we’ve made a distinction between developing the website and the content for the website, the reason is because they generally have different teams doing the
+For example, we’ve made a distinction between developing the website and the content for the website, the reason is because they generally have different teams doing the work.

 ## How do I create a board?